Tree Tops House

 •Bedroom 1: Contains a super-king size bed and a Smart TV.
 There is an en-suite bathroom, containing a walk-in shower, toilet and wash basin;

-•Bedroom 2: With lovely rural views, this room contains either a super-king size bed or two single beds and a Smart TV.
+•Bedroom 2: With lovely rural views, this room contains two single beds and a Smart TV.

 •Bedroom 3: Contains a double bed and a TV with DVD player.
 There is an en-suite bathroom, containing a walk-in shower, toilet and wash basin;